You are here

 Rural Policy - The Research Bulletin of the Center for Rural Pennsylvania

-The Center publishes Rural Policy - The Research Bulletin of the Center for Rural Pennsylvania twice a year to make its sponsored research more widely available.
+The Center for Rural Pennsylvania publishes Rural Policy - The Research Bulletin of the Center for Rural Pennsylvania twice a year to make its sponsored research more widely available.
 Contributing authors are faculty members from The Pennsylvania State University, the Pennsylvania State System of Higher Education universities, and the regional campuses of the University of Pittsburgh.
-This journal provides immediate open access to its content.
 The Center's research is publicly funded and is in the public domain.

 SOAR: Society of Americanists Review

-Drawing on scholarship in the fields of history, literary studies, media and communications, anthropology, folkloristics, sociology, and American studies, among others, SOAR: Society of Americanists Review's mission is to bring together an interdisciplinary and international conversation on the history, culture, and social life of the United States.
+Drawing on scholarship in the fields of history, literary studies, media and communications, anthropology, folkloristics, sociology, and American studies, among others, SOAR: Society of Americanists Review's mission was to bring together an interdisciplinary and international conversation on the history, culture, and social life of the United States.
+SOAR ceased publication at the end of 2023 and is no longer accepting submissions.

 Stroke Clinician

 Stroke Clinician publishes original papers focused on clinical practice and clinical research related to the field of stroke and neurovascular diseases.
-The Journal also features review articles, pro/con debate controversies, protocol and methods papers, selected case reports and other original articles deemed to be of interest to our stroke practitioner readers.
-The Journal’s mission is to support the dissemination of neurovascular evidence-based practice knowledge that enriches the contribution of interprofessional stroke clinicians.
+Stroke Clinician also features review articles, pro/con debate controversies, protocol and methods papers, selected case reports and other original articles deemed to be of interest to our stroke practitioner readers.
+The journal’s mission is to support the dissemination of neurovascular evidence-based practice knowledge that enriches the contribution of interprofessional stroke clinicians.

 Transformative Dialogues: Teaching and Learning Journal